Application Design I : Task 1

 Instructions

-collect star rating from each stores / competitors we are choosing.
-It's important to also check the size difference between each competitor. (give an estimate diagram)
+Analyze competitor apps & what they do well, unrelated apps that can be used for inspiration.
+Collect star rating from each stores / competitors we are choosing.
+It's important to also check the size difference between each competitor (give an estimate diagram).

 The 5 Why's: Sunway Malls